carsayao/robochat/log.md

 ## aug 03 sat
 I needed to remove quotations from the text since markovify recognized quotations as part of a word.
 Used `import re` to replace double quotes but for some reason there were still double quotes in the outputted text.
 Then I realized there were different types of double quotations so I opened the text file and copied them directly into markov.py.
 That seemed to do the trick.

+I was able to also combine all the text of a single person's transcripts located in a dir to create a larger markov model.
+We can also store that model as a json to disk, and load it from disk.
+This should help with performance.

+However, I'm still trying to see if we can seed the generated text from user input.
+So far, Text.make_sentence_with_start() looks promising, but it seems that the word must be from a word the transcript begins a sentence with.

+### todo
+see if we can seed the bot